Print

 Public transport in San Francisco

 There are many public transport options in the city.
-Most residents use buses and trains for getting around San Francisco on a day-to-day basis, but making use of the city's famous cable cars and ferrying across the Bay make for a nice change when enjoying a leisurely day out in the city.
+Most residents use buses and trains to get around San Francisco on a daily basis.
+Using the city's famous cable cars and ferrying across the Bay makes for a nice change of pace when enjoying a leisurely day out.

-The BART trains arrive every 15 minutes on weekdays and every 20 minutes at night and on weekends.
-Service begins at around 5am on weekdays, while service starts slightly later on weekends.
-Train service ends at around midnight every day.
+BART trains arrive every 15 minutes on weekdays and every 20 minutes at night and on weekends.
+Service begins at 5am on weekdays, 6am on Saturdays, and 8am on Sundays, and it ends at midnight.

 Taxis in San Francisco

-Taxis in San Francisco are reasonably priced, especially since travel distances around the city tend to be short.
-Frequent use of taxis does add up in cost but they are a great way to get around quickly and efficiently.
+Taxis in San Francisco are reasonably priced compared to other major US cities, especially since travel distances around the city tend to be short.
+Frequent use of taxis does add up in cost, but they are a great way to get around quickly and efficiently.
+The SFMTA regulates fares and conducts background checks on drivers, ensuring fair and safe service.

-It is safe and easy to wave a cab down on the street, or they can be called in advance.
+It's easy to wave a cab down on the street, or you can call one in advance.
 Taxis are available at all hours of the day and night.

 Driving in San Francisco

-Getting around San Francisco in a car is fairly simple, although expats living in the urban city centre will certainly encounter some traffic problems.
+Getting around San Francisco in a car is fairly simple, although if you live in the urban city centre, you're sure to encounter traffic, and plenty of it.

-One of the things to get used to when driving around San Francisco is the many one-way streets in the city.
-There are many areas of the city where drivers cannot make left turns off of major streets so they have to make a series of right turns instead.
-This can be frustrating.
+One thing to get used to when driving around San Francisco is the many one-way streets.
+In many areas of the city, drivers cannot turn left off major streets, so they have to make a series of right turns instead, often leading to delays and some frustration.

 The major problem for most people who own cars in San Francisco isn't driving but rather parking.
 Parking lots in the city are expensive.
-Most areas allow street parking for free but only for two hours at a time.
-Expats will find that their best bet may be to purchase a parking permit for the area in which they live.
+Most areas allow free street parking, but usually only for two hours at a time.